 This type of analysis won’t work with SEO, though.

 Why?
 Because time is a giant unknown in search marketing.

-There is no magic timetable to earning trust online.
-Many tactics can speed up the process.
-But it's impossible to say what return you should expect in a month, or a year.
+As in the physical world, there is no magic timetable to earning trust online.
+Many tactics can help speed up the process.
+But it’s impossible to say what return you should expect in a month, or a year.
 Each website is different.

-It can also be difficult to determine how much of your agency's revenue is coming from SEO.
-Search marketing has an extended buying cycle.
-And, that buying cycle often intersects with other channels.
+It can also be difficult to determine how much of your agency’s revenue is coming from SEO.
+This is challenging because search marketing has an extended buying cycle.
+And that buying cycle often intersects with other channels.

-Google describes this cycle in their Micro-Moments model of search behavior.
-The model states consumers turn to search engines for four reasons:
+Google describes this cycle well in its Micro-Moments model of search behavior.
+The model states that consumers turn to search engines for four reasons: